- My other programs -

 This takes a binary file with the assembled code and a logfile containing the STDOUT of the A85 cross-assembler along with the special print commands.

-markers on addresses to be relocated by the actual installer run on the Laptop, as well as the gaps between the REM lines.
+The logfile should contain markers on addresses to be relocated by the actual installer run on the Laptop, as well as the gaps between the REM lines.

 The output will contain the DATA statements with line numbers and the REM placeholders to store the installed code at the end.